 The explosion in interest in Bitcoin was no doubt triggered by its exponential growth in price during 2017.
 While its use as a functioning currency is currently limited by several factors, for most people it is its potential as an investment that holds appeal.

-With the price of one Bitcoin going from around £300 at the beginning of 2016, to just under £15,000 by mid-December 2017, everyone seems to have a friend-of-a-friend who had made life-changing amounts of money simply by being ‘in’ on the trend at the right time.
+With the price of one Bitcoin going from around £300 at the beginning of 2016, to just under £15,000 by mid-December 2017, everyone seems to have a friend-of-a-friend who had made life-changing amounts of money simply by being ‘in’ on the trend at the right time. cryptocurrency is very difficult to create a price prediction for as there are very few people who totally understand it fully.

 As the trading value increased, so did the media exposure.
 In offices, pubs, hair salons, gyms, people were talking about this latest invention that could make you rich.
 Online exchanges grew; ways to turn hard-earned cash into ‘magic internet money’ became easier and easier to access.
+There have even been trading bots like Gunbot created to fully automate your cryptocurrency trading.

 Now, you didn’t need to be a hacker to own crypto, you just needed a credit card and an internet connection – anyone could use it.